bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 ## Triggers

 Tooltips can be triggered (opened/closed) via any combination of `click`, `hover` and `focus`.
 The default trigger is `hover focus`.
-Or a trigger of manual can be speified, where the popove can only be opened or closed [programmatialy](#hiding-and-showing-tooltips-via-root-events).
+Or a trigger of manual can be specified, where the popover can only be opened or closed [programmatically](#hiding-and-showing-tooltips-via-root-events).

 If a tooltip has more than one trigger, then all triggers must be cleared before the tooltip will close.
 I.e. if a tooltip has the trigger `focus click`, and it was opened by `focus`, and the user